SummaryRead the full fact sheet

 - You should not drive yourself home after a colonoscopy procedure, due to the effects of the medications that are given.

-- Follow all dietary suggestions.
+- Follow all suggestions.

 Long-term outlook after colonoscopy

-Any abdominal bloating, pain and flatulence will resolve within a couple of days.
+Any abdominal bloating, and will resolve within a couple of days.
 These symptoms are caused by the gas that is pumped into the colon during the procedure.
 You will need to see your doctor again to discuss the results of your colonoscopy.
 Treatment depends on the diagnosis.

 Tests other than colonoscopy